logicalclocks/feature-store-api/docs/hopsworksai/azure/getting_started.md

 ```

 !!! note
-    Some of these permissions can be removed at the cost of hopsworks features, see [Limiting Azure permissions](./restrictive_permissions.md) for more details.
+    Some of these permissions can be removed at the cost of Hopsworks features, see [Limiting Azure permissions](./restrictive_permissions.md) for more details.

 ### Step 2.2: Creating a User Assigned Managed Identity